What is epilepsy?

 According to MedicineNet.com, “The majority of epileptic seizures are controlled through drug therapy, particularly anticonvulsant drugs.
 The type of treatment prescribed will depend on several factors including the frequency and severity of the seizures as well as the person’s age, overall health, and medical history.”

 Epilepsy therapies are best made with your neurologist, as therapies are different for each person.
-For more information on treatment options, visit E-Action.
+Find out more about treatment options and therapies.

 How can I help in managing epilepsy?